RaoOfPhysics/phd-starter-kit/index.md

 I handle calendar invitations on my laptop using [Thunderbird](https://www.mozilla.org/thunderbird/), which I use for e-mail across all my accounts.

 There is no right or wrong way of calendaring, but be sure that you use some form.

+### Checklists

+Checklists don't quite fit into the category of TODO lists, although there is a significant overlap.
+The kind of checklists I want to address here are not of the one-off kind but are meant for repeat tasks.
+I've only been a recent convert to the philosophy of checklists for routine tasks, mostly thanks to [*The Checklist Manifesto*](https://www.goodreads.com/book/show/6667514-the-checklist-manifesto), a book I cannot recommend enough.

+The premise is simple: we all perform tasks regularly, gaining a certain proficiency in doing them; but when we have to perform familiar tasks under high-pressure conditions, we may miss a step or two with unhappy consequences.
+Checklists come to the rescue by ensuring that our minds are not occupied by making sure we're following the right sequence of steps, allowing us to focus on the individual steps themselves or on the wider picture of the task at hand.
+As an example, a checklist for a data-collection interview makes sure that you have the consent form signed, have recorded all the interviewee's data correctly and have provided your own contact information to the interviewee at the end of your session.
+If you're not convinced, give [this summary of the aforementioned book](http://www.abstract-living.com/checklist-manifesto-summary/) a read.
+Although the book focuses on the medical profession, with examples from aviation and construction, you might find, like I did, that it is applicable to your research as well.

 ## Backups